jazzband/django-permission/README.rst

 Autodiscover
 ~~~~~~~~~~~~
-It is new feature from django-permission 0.6.0.
+It is new feature from django-permission 0.6.0 and the behavior was changed in django-permission 0.6.3.
-If you have ``perms.py`` in your app, django-permission automatically load the module.
+Like django's admin package, django-permission automatically discover the ``perms.py`` in your application directory **with executing ``permission.autodiscover()``**.
-If the loaded module have ``PERMISSION_LOGICS`` variable, django-permission automatically run the following codes to apply the permission logics.
+Additionally, if the ``perms.py`` module have ``PERMISSION_LOGICS`` variable, django-permission automatically run the following codes to apply the permission logics.

 .. code:: python